 B-2 - not an aviation diesel

-From the very beginning, it is worth making a reservation and dispelling all doubts: the B-2 was not originally born as an aircraft engine.
+From the very beginning it is worth making a reservation and dispelling all doubts: B-2 was not born originally as aviation motor.
 The situation with this unit is a little more complicated than it seems.
-At the beginning of the 30-s, the process of developing a whole family of diesel engines under the index BD-2 was launched at the Kharkov Locomotive Plant (it was he who was the predecessor of the legendary B-2, this was previous section) Engaged in diesel engines in three design bureaus.
+In the early 30s, the Kharkov Locomotive Plant launched the process of developing a whole family of diesel engines under the index BD-2 (it is he who is the predecessor of the legendary V-2, this was previous section) Engaged in diesel engines in three design bureaus.
 The smallest of the engines was the 1-cylinder, 2-stroke DB-32.
 And the largest is the 18-cylinder V-shaped 18BD-3, which they planned to install on river vessels.
 Most, of course, were 12-cylinder engines, of which only the DB-2A could be called purely aviation.

 Scout P-5.
 They put on it the only aviation version of the DB-2A diesel engine